hugolio/searchassist/README.md

 - this search system has only been tested on Mac OS X Yosemite 10.10.5, hence issues may arise on other systems.
 - a very minor number of query suggestions may include single quotes (e.g. "Blackbeard's ship").
 When clicking on those, the results do not appear.
 - the [task] value in the system logs is 0 when uninitialized.

+# miscellaneous
+- materials from the CHIIR 2016 study (procedure, questionnaires, tasks and tutorials) can be found in the /chiir-study-materials folder.